angelyna/mongoHeadlines/README.md

 ![pic3](public/assets/img/pic3.png)

-### you can save any article you prefer and read it later in the Saved Articles Page
+### You can save your preferred articles in the Saved Articles Page; and read them later; and delete them as you prefer.

 ![pic4](public/assets/img/pic4.png)

-## Touch any home page button to begin and scroll down to see more
+## ... and you can save your comments and notes, read them later and delete them.
 ![pic5](public/assets/img/pic5.png)

 ## The app is fully responsive